 AA meetings specifically can make meeting-goers easy targets for bouts of social anxiety.
 Maybe it’s your first meeting or you’re attending a different group than your usual this time.
-Or maybe you’re the main speaker this time you’re not entirely sure how to balance the weight and be able to socialize normally.
+Alternatively, maybe you’re the main speaker this time you’re not entirely sure how to balance the weight and be able to socialize normally.
 Whatever you narrow the cause down to, feelings of anxiety are not uncommon when prompted to socialize.
 Fortunately, there are things we can do to help alleviate some of those apprehensive feelings.

 As far as socializing goes, the easiest thing to do is reverse the scenario in your mind.
 Imagine you’re at your regular home meeting and someone new comes in.
 How would you react?
 You’d probably be welcoming but also cognizant that they’re new and might be feeling out-of-place, awkward, and hesitant.
-You wouldn’t go up to this new person and immediately ask to hear his whole life story.
-You also wouldn’t stare, judge, and be unfriendly towards him.
+You wouldn’t go up to this new person and immediately ask to hear their whole life story.
+You also wouldn’t stare, judge, and be unfriendly towards them.
 Use this scenario reversal to help calm your own nerves.
 You’re the new person now, but the regular meeting-goers will probably react to you in the same way you’d react if you saw a new person at your own meeting.
 They just want to know who you are.
 But that doesn’t mean you have to tell them about every bump and bruise in your life.
 Just start with your name.
 Further socialization will come more easily once you start to realize that this new meeting isn’t too different than your own.

 - Breathe – This may sound silly and obvious, but breathing is the easiest way to calm symptoms of anxiety.
 Focusing on your breathing will help you relax so that you can carry on conversations more easily.

 - Don’t overthink – Many people who experience some sort of social anxiety overthink the situation, which just makes the anxiety worse.
 Try to relax and let interactions and conversations happen naturally.
-It’s never going to be as bad as you think.
+It’s rarely going to be as bad as you think.

 - Focus on what you’re there for – The purpose of going to AA meetings is to strengthen your sobriety and find support and fellowship.
 If you remember that, then socializing will come much more easily.
-And if conversations don’t go the way you’d want them to go, you won’t be as bothered because you’ll remember that making sure every interaction goes perfectly is not the reason you’re there.
+Furthermore, if conversations don’t go the way you’d want them to go, you won’t be as bothered because you’ll remember that making sure every interaction goes perfectly is not the reason you’re there.